Wallace Falls and Wallace Lake

 At Middle Wallace Falls, the Wallace River plunges 265 feet/81 meters into a verdant, amphitheater-style basin before zigzagging down the remainder of the middle falls.
 Always majestic, its volume varies significantly throughout the seasons, from spring’s swollen torrent in this photo to autumn’s gossamer strand in the photo at the top of this page.

 At Upper Wallace Falls, the Wallace River disappears below the trail as it begins its rapid, 800-foot/244-meter combined descent over the three sets of falls.
-Woody Trail, Wallace Falls State Park, April 02, 2017.
+Woody Trail, Wallace Falls State Park, Washington.

 The Greg Ball Trail forms the west section of the park’s trail loop and tracks the North Fork Wallace River, which chatters mostly unseen in its deeply delved course below.
-Greg Ball Trail, Wallace Falls State Park, April 02, 2017.
+Greg Ball Trail, Wallace Falls State Park, Washington.

 The forest throughout Wallace Falls State Park is still recovering from clear-cut logging in the early 1900s (long before it was a park) that reduced it to a barren expanse like the recently logged hillsides along the Upper Grade.
 Its progression is especially evident along the Greg Ball Trail, where, at lower elevations, the maturing woodland supports life at all levels, including a knee-high understory of sword ferns (Polystichum munitum) and middlestory of mossy vine maples (Acer circinatum) (left and upper right).
 At higher elevations, the young woodland’s closely woven canopy still blocks most sunlight, resulting in an almost lifeless forest floor strewn with branches and logs from the rapid die-off that occurs before it regains natural equilibrium in a more open, many-layered state (lower right).